And now to wrap up the tale. Here’s what we did when not hanging out with friends or dealing with horrible motels.

 So that added $50 total to the checked luggage charges, and we were already checking two bags.
 On the bright (?) side, the case — not the cue itself — was damaged, so we got a voucher for $125 off a future flight.

 Still, that was $150 in checked luggage fees plus $20 for a replacement cue case.

 We used Barclay points to erase both Holiday Inn charges.
 Plus, I booked the North Seattle Holiday Inn through Mr. Rebates netting us $55 cash back.

 We used Chase rewards for the Days Inn and for the rental car.
-But the rewards didn’t cover the rental car’s taxes or the Garmin we added.
+But the points didn’t cover the rental car’s taxes or the Garmin we added.
 So that was $80 in charges.

-And since the Barclay’s card requires a charge of $100 or more to use rewards points, we had to pay for the Port Orchard motel out of pocket.
+And since the Barclay’s card requires a charge of $100 or more to apply a travel credit, we had to pay for the Port Orchard motel out of pocket.

 Finally, our food costs were somewhere between $100 to $150 more than usual.